-The Group's share in the results of an associate company amounted to KD 79,890 thousand
+Furthermore, the Group’s share in the results of an associate company amounted to KD 42,000

 The following table shows an aspect of the financial statements